Shifted Autoencoders for Point Annotation Restoration in Object Counting: Conclusion

 \section{Conclusion}

-In this paper, we focus on the inconsistency problem of point annotations in object counting task.
+In this paper, we focus on the inconsistency problem of point annotations in object counting tasks.
 This is often caused by the inevitable subjective nature of annotators.
-To mitigate this issue, we propose the novel Noised Autoencoders (NAE) method inspired by MAE to revise the initial point annotations.
-Extensive experiments on eleven datasets from three different object counting tasks verify the effectiveness of the proposed NAE.
-Besides, based on the proposed NAE, we set new state-of-the-art results on nine of the eleven datasets.
-We hope that this work could shed light on research direction of directly refining the annotation in point-based vision tasks.
+To mitigate this issue, we propose the novel Shifted Autoencoders (SAE) to revise the initial point annotations.
+Similar to MAE which uses general knowledge to reconstruct masked areas, resulting in specific-detail-free image reconstruction, our SAE leverages general positional knowledge to restore shifted annotations, yielding specific-offset-noise-free point restoration.
+Using such restored consistent point annotation to train the counting model improves the counting accuracy.
+Extensive experiments on eleven datasets from three different object counting tasks verify the effectiveness of the proposed SAE.
+Besides, based on the proposed SAE, we set new state-of-the-art results on nine of the eleven datasets.
+We hope that this work could shed light on the research direction of directly refining the annotation in point-based vision tasks.